 One of the most effective–but often overlooked–tools for preserving historic property is a preservation easement.
 A preservation easement is a legal document which regulates the use of or changes to real property and may be given or sold by a property owner to a charitable organization.
 Once recorded, an easement becomes part of the property’s chain of title and ‘runs with the land’ in perpetuity.
 As such, it binds not only the present owner who conveys it, but all future owners as well.

 Historic Savannah Foundation (HSF) is a Qualified Organization under the Georgia Conservation Tax Credit Program and has managed its easement program for several decades.
 For property owners seeking an additional layer of protection above and beyond that which is prescribed by Savannah’s Historic District Board of Reveiw (HDBR), easements are instruments worth exploring.
 HSF holds, monitors and enforces easements and, as a private non-profit organization, is not subject to the political whims of City Council or HDBR.
 Historic properties throughout Savannah and Chatham County are eligible; this program is not limited to properties within the National Historic Landmark District.
-For a searchable document of properties on which HSF holds either an easement or a protective covenant click the link at the top of the page titled Easements and Protective Covenants held by HSF.

 For more information on easements, contact HSF at 912-233-7787.
 For an article on Easements by Daniel Carey published in Forum News, click here.